microsoft/tm-file-parser/README.md

 ### Features

-* Cross - Platform CLI Built on .NET 5.0.
+* Cross-Platform CLI Built on .NET 5.0.
-* Self contained .NET Core Application.
+* Self-contained .NET Core Application.
 * Support to convert to JSON.
 * Support to convert all the data in .tm7 and .tb7 files or get specific data like Data Flows.